Artists & Artisans

 Henri Lebasque: The Joy of Life Through Color and Light

-Henri Lebasque's ability to capture light, color and the essence of leisure with such a profound sense of intimacy and warmth sets him apart as a unique figure in the world of art.
+Henri Lebasque's ability to capture light, color and the essence of leisure with such a profound sense of intimacy and warmth sets him apart as a unique figure in the world of fine art.
 Lebasque's versatility and extensive career spanning over five decades saw him evolve through various phases, whilst maintaining a freshness and lightness that has continued to captivate audiences worldwide.
+Today, his works are sought after for their emotional depth and are often celebrated alongside other famous artists of the 20th century.

 Personal Background